danderson00/cordova-twitter-client/README.md

 A simple, promise based twitter client for Apache Cordova that vastly simplifies interactions with the Twitter API.

 You should be aware that this embeds your Twitter application secrets in your cordova app.
+There is good discussion of this issue [here](https://arstechnica.com/information-technology/2010/09/twitter-a-case-study-on-how-to-do-oauth-wrong/).

 ## Installation